-A. Remediation programs, academic improvement

-- B. Local school boards shall approve schooldistrict-developed remediation programs and academic improvement programs to provide special instructional assistance to students in grades one through eight who do not demonstrate academic proficiency.
-The cost of remediation programs and academic improvement programs shall be borne by the school district.
-Remediation programs and academic improvement programs shall be incorporated into the school district's educational plan for student success and filed with the department. - C. The cost of summer and extended day remediation programs and academic improvement programs offered in grades nine through twelve shall be borne by the parent; however, where parents are determined to be indigent according to guidelines established by the department, the school district shall bear those costs. - D. Diagnosis of weaknesses identified by a student's academic achievement may serve as criteria in assessing the need for remedial programs or retention. - E. A parent shall be notified no later than the end of the second grading period that the parent's child is not academically proficient, and a conference consisting of the parent and the teacher shall be held to discuss possible remediation programs available to assist the student in becoming academically proficient.
-Specific academic deficiencies and remediation strategies shall be explained to the student's parent and a written intervention plan developed containing time lines, academic expectations and the measurements to be used to verify that a student has overcome academic deficiencies.
-Remediation programs and academic improvement programs include tutoring, extended day or week programs, summer programs and other research-based interventions and models for student improvement.
+- Remediation programs, academic improvement programs and promotion policies shall be aligned with [alternative] school-district-determined assessment results and requirements of the state assessment and accountability program. - Local school boards shall approve schooldistrict-developed remediation programs and academic improvement programs to provide special instructional assistance to students in grades one through eight who [fail to attain adequate yearly progress] do not demonstrate academic proficiency.
+The cost of remediation programs and academic .164901.1GR improvement programs shall be borne by the school district.

+Remediation programs and academic improvement programs shall be incorporated into the school district's educational plan for student success and filed with the department.

+- C. The cost of summer and extended day remediation programs and academic improvement programs offered in grades nine through twelve shall be borne by the parent; however, where parents are determined to be indigent according to guidelines established by the [state board] department, the school district shall bear those costs. - D. Diagnosis of weaknesses identified by a student's academic achievement may serve as criteria in assessing the need for remedial programs or retention. - E. A parent shall be notified no later than the end of the second grading period that [his] the parent's child is [failing to make adequate yearly progress] not academically proficient, and a conference consisting of the parent and the teacher shall be held to discuss possible remediation programs available to assist the student in [attaining adequate yearly progress] becoming academically proficient.
+Specific academic deficiencies and remediation strategies shall be explained to the student's parent and a written intervention plan developed containing [timelines] time lines, academic expectations and the measurements to be used to verify that a student has overcome [his] academic deficiencies.
+Remediation programs and .164901.1GR academic improvement programs include tutoring, extended day or week programs, summer programs and other research-based interventions and models for student improvement.